 - Tech Open Positions: 167,945 (down -64.9% from its peak)

 As the bubbliest sectors of the economy blow-up first, the cracks in Tech and Crypto are beginning to percolate.
 In other words, more layoffs ahead.

 As the Mother of all Bubbles pops in Tech, Wall Street is fast on its heels.

 - Goldman Sachs began laying off staff in January.
-The job cuts are expected to be just over 3,000.
+The job cuts were one of the biggest ever about 3,200.

 - Citigroup eliminated dozens of jobs across its investment banking division.

 - BlackRock is cutting up to 500 jobs.